How to Buy Facebook Shares UK

 On the other hand, Facebook is facing pushback from regulators in the US, Europe, and Australia.
 The company has a reputation problem in much of the West, too.

 So, should you buy Facebook shares today?
-Here’s why we think Facebook shares are worthy of a strong buy rating.
+Here’s what investors commonly consider before buying a stock.

 Growth and Value

 Typically, investors need to choose between growth stocks and value stocks.
 But with Facebook, you can have both.

 With an $800 billion market cap, Facebook is hardly a startup that will see its price double every year.
 But the company is still valued at just one-third of what Apple is valued at, so there’s plenty of room for growth.
 That’s especially true when you consider that more people use Facebook – and have access to its social network – than use Apple products.